For more information on safely operating visit COVID-19: Operating at COVID-19 Alert Levels 2 and 3.

 All content on business.govt.nz uses plain English.
 Our audience is time-poor, so we translate government and business jargon into the words and phrases they use.

 Think beyond straight text.
-Our website uses content blocks to better showcase different types of content, eg breakout tips, quizzes, visual guides, case studies or videos.
+Our website uses content blocks to better showcase different types of content, for example breakout tips, quizzes, visual guides, case studies or videos.

 Have a browse of our website to get a feel for how we talk to small businesses and present advice and information.